Ian Hannam: Early life

-Ian Charles Hannam was born in March 1956.
-He was born in south London, and grew up in Bermondsey, the son of a local government worker.
+Hannam was born in March 1956.
+He was born in South London and grew up in Bermondsey, the son of a local government worker.
 He went to grammar school.

-He served in the 21 SAS (Artists Regiment), becoming a Sergeant in 1979 before entering RMA Sandhurst in 1982 and becoming a Captain.
+He served in the 21 SAS (Artists Regiment), becoming a Sergeant in 1979 before entering Royal Military Academy Sandhurst in 1982 and becoming a Captain.

 Hannam has a bachelor's degree in engineering from Imperial College London, and worked for the construction company Taylor Woodrow in Nigeria and Oman.
 He then studied at the London Business School, and moved to the US, and worked for Salomon Brothers and later JP Morgan.

 Career

 Salomon Brothers

 In 1984, Ian Hannam joined Salomon Brothers.
 While at Salomon Brothers, Hannam worked managed or co-managed all British government privatisations, including BT and British Airways.
-He also completed the first block trade in the London market, selling British Petroleum.
+He also completed the first block trade in the London market, selling BP.
 He also completed the first placing in the London market via book building.

 Robert Fleming

-In 1992, Hannam left Salomon Brothers to join Robert Fleming, where he executed the sell down of the Wellcome Trust's holding in Wellcome Plc.
+In 1992, Hannam left Salomon Brothers to join Robert Fleming, where he executed the sell down of the Wellcome Trust's holding in Wellcome plc.
 At the time, it ranked as the world's largest equity deal.

 Hannam managed many of the company's deals in Asia, South Africa and the UK.
 He acted for the Hong Kong Government during the Asian crisis of 1998 in its divestiture of its equity portfolio.
 He was also the key relationship banker to SABMiller, and was instrumental in obtaining its London listing.

 In 2000, Robert Fleming was acquired by Chase Manhattan for $7.5 billion.
 Hannam was the largest private shareholder outside of the Fleming family.